San Remigio, Cebu: Tourism

 San Remigio has the longest shoreline of any municipality in Cebu.
 There are several beach resorts, as well as public beaches with long stretches of white sand and warm ocean.
 Beach Resorts in San Remigio include Casa Del Mar Beach Resort, Elegant Beach Resort, San Remigio Beach Club, and Hagnaya Beach Resort.

 One significant destination in San Remigio is the Replica de Capelinha de Fatima located in Barangay Tacup, 13 kilometers drive from the Poblacion.
 The first replica in Asia and only in the Philippines.

 Today, San Remigio has become a swimming and diving destination.
 There are a few marine sanctuaries, with new dive sites being developed.
 A PADI dive shop in San Remigio Beach Club caters to beginner and experienced divers who want to enjoy San Remigio's marine life.

 The port of Hagnaya offers a frequent ferry service to Santa Fe and Bantayan Island as well as Masbate (particularly Cawayan and Placer).

 Education

 The town of San Remigio has many public and private elementary and secondary schools.

 Churches

+There are many churches that hold services throughout the week and weekends.